wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.1 =
+Upgrade now for an image insert tweak.

 = 1.1.0 =
 Major Version upgrade.
 Upgrade now for full front end conversion to Sass #dynamic {stylesheets} and admin panel to Sass.